ohs considerations or whs risks for christmas parties or office parties

 We have identified that some businesses introduce office based workers into the “shop-front” to support the Christmas rush.
 Whilst this may bring a united spirit between the office and the shop-front – it is important that the employees who come from the office are appropriately trained and competent.

-Of course, the end of year work party is supposed to be a fun time.
+Of course, the end of year Work Christmas Party is supposed to be a fun time.
 So keep it that way.
 But actively working through this list and putting measures in place to prevent anything bad from happening is important as well.
 After all, we all want to spent our end-of-year holidays safe, happy and healthy, with our family and friends.

 To learn more about hosting a “COVID safe” end-of-year celebration for 2020 – read this blog next.